garthvh/Arduino-ESP32-NimBLE-OTA-iOS-SwiftUI/README.md

-# Arduino-ESP32-NimBLE-OTA-iOS-SwiftUI
+# Meshtastic-ESP32-NimBLE-OTA
-ESP32 OTA with SwiftUI over BLE using NimBLE
+Meshtastic ESP32 OTA with SwiftUI over BLE using NimBLE

-Arduino example (ESP32 core 1.06) for BLE OTA on a ESP32 using an iOS app

 This is an demo on how to upload firmware (.bin file) from an iOS app to an ESP32.